thanhmobile080604/Chat-App-Messager/README.md

 ---

 ## :blush: Foreword:
 Thank you for having a glance through my very first and serious IT project in general and Android app project in specific.
 Even though it's just a simple chat app that you can see and clone everywhere on GitHub (and of course I did have some backup from other sources), I can proudly say that this is still a decent work of mine.
-So let’s stop beating around the bush and get to the details:
+So let stop beating around the bush and get to the details:

 ---